 The Community-defined RTEs are additional RTEs created by research communities.
-These RTEs can be proviosioned to ARC CE from the trusted registries (including required software bundles) with ARC Control Tool.
+These RTEs can be proviosioned to the ARC CE from the trusted registries (including required software bundles) with the ARC Control Tool.

-Note: In ARC6 directories with RTE script are local to ARC CE and SHOULD NOT be shared with worker nodes
+In ARC directories with RTE script are local to ARC CE and SHOULD NOT be shared with worker nodes